giscience2023/giscience2023.github.io/_posts/2020-01-05-organisation.markdown

 description: |
 ---

-The conference will organised by the [School of Geography](https://environment.leeds.ac.uk/geography), University of Leeds, and the [School of Political and Social Sciences](https://www.gla.ac.uk/schools/socialpolitical/), University of Glasgow.
+The conference will be organised by the [School of Geography](https://environment.leeds.ac.uk/geography), University of Leeds, and the [School of Political and Social Sciences](https://www.gla.ac.uk/schools/socialpolitical/), University of Glasgow.

 General Chairs: